 200 West Arbor Dr. #8409

 San Diego, CA 92103

-The mission of the HOID Program, under the leadership of Dr. Randy Taplitz, is to provide and expand our expertise in clinical and academic aspects of infectious complications in stem cell transplant and hematology-oncology patients at University of California, San Diego.
+The mission of the HOID Program is to provide and expand our expertise in clinical and academic aspects of infectious complications in stem cell transplant and hematology-oncology patients at University of California, San Diego.

 Our key goals are to:

 - Provide outstanding clinical Infectious Diseases expertise to this vulnerable patient population